2024-09-11

 The source language I write my content in is HTML extended with macros.
 I call it "HTMX."
 (This means that I need to know some HTML features to create pages.)
 My translator program doesn't parse HTML or know its structure: it expands macros, and copies everything else.
 As new HTML constructs are supported by browsers, I don't have to update my translator to know about them, and I can redesign all pages by editing my include files and regenerating the static pages.
 The main translation operation is including files; the macro expander provides a few other features to simplify writing content.

 I use standard Unix/Mac tools to invoke the page translator when necessary, and to publish any files that changed.
 These utilities are available for Unix, Mac, and Windows.
 The Unix utility make regenerates any static page whose source is newer, and rsync publishes files that have changed using secure compressed transmission.
-Using make means that all pages are regenerated when I change the boilerplate, and that I won't forget to generate a page if I make a little change to some source file. make regenerates database-backed pages by loading the database table from SQL input and then translating a template to generate HTMX, whenever the SQL input changes. make also checks each page for valid HTML using other tools, such as HTML Tidy, and warns me about errors.
+Using make means that all pages are regenerated if I change the boilerplate, and that I won't forget to generate a page if I make a little change to some source file. make regenerates database-backed pages by loading the database table from SQL input and then expanding templates to generate HTMX, whenever the SQL input changes. make also checks each page for valid HTML using other tools, such as HTML Tidy, and warns me about errors.
 Using rsync to synchronize my whole file tree means that I don't forget to upload updated graphics and other auxiliary files.

 I learned how to write web pages by looking at how others did it.
 Over time, I replaced older ways of making readable pages by newer methods, when new HTML features became available in most visitors' browsers.

 A few years ago, the HTML language was changed to support "mobile friendly" features.
-I got mail from Google saying that my site would not work well on tiny displays.
+I got mail from Google Webaster Tools saying that my site would not work well on tiny displays.
 One thing I had to do was to insert

 <meta name="viewport" content="width=device-width, initial-scale=1">